 This is not just a metaphoric description.
 Most of Dream Sequence is, literally, written in circles rather than on straight staff lines.
 Crumb developed this special “circular notation” earlier and used it in parts of such works as his orchestral Echoes of Time and the River and the song cycle Ancient Voices of Children.

 None of his works uses circular notation as much as this one.
 Players begin playing at a point on a system of staves that is drawn in a circular shape, and play around the circle.
 There is a varying amount of freedom as to how to move and the manner of playing.
 Except at the very beginning and the end the piano and percussion move around their own circle, while the cello and violin have their own, independent circle.

 About George Crumb

-George Crumb (b.
-1929) is one of the most frequently performed composers in today’s musical world.
-Crumb is the winner of Grammy and Pulitzer Prizes, and continues to compose new…
+George Crumb (1929-2022) is one of the most frequently performed composers in today’s musical world.
+Crumb is the winner of Grammy and Pulitzer Prizes, and continues to compose new scores…